 Oscar Sonneck, Library of Congress Report on Yankee Doodle

 The music known today as Le Carillon National,Ah! Ça Ira1 and The Downfall of Paris2 are in turn, associated with an 18th century dance craze, the French Revolution (1789-99), and the Napoleonic era (1799-1815).
-All obtained widespread popularity in Europe, Great Britain, Ireland and North America.
+Both tunes obtained widespread popularity in Europe, Great Britain, Ireland and North America.
 Yet very little is known about when or by whom they were written.
 Only the last name of Le Carillon National’s composer is known, verified by an 18th century piano publication.
 Anything else about the man is rumor.
 The lyricist of Ah! Ça Ira was a prolific writer and his last name appears on many French Revolution era documents, but details of his personal life are meager and serve more to tantalize than inform.
 No written evidence gives the name of the composer of The Downfall of Paris and its first use or appearance is unknown.
 Nevertheless, certain stories about these works are regularly repeated as fact by authors and lecturers.
 This article examines the veracity of those stories and reproduces the earliest extant manuscripts of the music.

 Le Carillon National and M. Becourt.

 The quadrille titled Le Carillon National 3 was probably written in Paris during the last quarter of the 18th century.
 M.(Monsieur) Becourt, who, depending on one’s sources, was either a violinist or drummer in the Theatre du Vaudeville or in the Theatre Beaujolais, is cited as its composer.